-Finally, during the fourth year courses in preventive medicine are given, with the intent of familiarizing the student with the more important aspects of the prevention of disease, of public health and of hygiene.
+Finally, during the fourth year courses in preventive medicine and public health are given, with the intent of familiarizing the student with the more important aspects of the prevention and control of disease.
 An attempt is also made to interest the student in the relation of disease and injury to society, and to awaken in him a consciousness of his broader obligations to his community and to its social organization.
 Various aspects of prevention of disease are introduced throughout the entire medical curriculum to the end that the graduate of medicine is imbued with the "Preventive Idea."
 The out-patient department is utilized in giving the student a practical knowledge of the social aspects of disease, as well as the application of the principles of prevention in relation to medical practice.